Horary astrology: Turning the chart

-In addition, houses may gain extra meaning by way of 'turning the chart'.
-If you know that the fourth house relates to the father, and that the third house relates to siblings, you can turn the chart to get the father's sibling by taking the third house (siblings) from the fourth house (father), in other words, by counting three houses from the fourth.
+"Turning the chart" is a technique to combine house significations, commonly to identify topics or things related to people who are not the querent.
+This is done by first selecting the house for the other person, and taking that house as if it was the first house of that person, and counting outwards.
+For example, to identify the house that represents the siblings of the querent's father, first start from the fourth house (which represents the querent's parents), then count to the third house (siblings) from the fourth house, resulting in the sixth house.

 In this manner the sixth house (third from the fourth), in addition to its natural meaning, may also be used for any brothers and sisters of the father.
-In a horary question about, for example, your aunt or uncle, it would make sense to turn the chart and use the sixth house if it is your father's brother or sister, or, alternatively, to use the twelfth house (third from tenth) if it is your mother's brother or sister.
-Turned houses are called derived houses, as opposed to the normal radical houses.
-If you doubt whether the fourth or the tenth house represents the father, you can ask a horary question: Which house represents the father in horary?
-Look closely at the moon (co-significator of You), first (You), fourth and tenth house rulers.
-This will give you an answer that will work for you.
+In a horary question about, for example, the querent's aunt or uncle, the sixth house could then be used.
+Turned houses are called "derived" houses, as opposed to the normal "radical" houses.

 Interpretation

-Fundamental to horary astrology is the concept of planetary dignity and reception.
-Strength is found in two forms, essential and accidental.
-Essential refers to the quality of a planet at a particular degree of the zodiac and its ability to express its inherent nature.
-Accidental fortitudes refer to the circumstances in which the planet "finds itself".
-That is, if the planet is in a traditionally bad house (6th, 8th, or 12th) in the chart, if it is retrograde, aspected by malefic planet (Saturn or Mars), combust, etc., then it is considered an accidental debility and circumstantially hindered.
+Fundamental to horary astrology interpretation are the concepts of planetary dignity and reception.
+Planetary dignity is in two forms, essential and accidental.
+Essential dignity refers to the quality of a planet at a particular degree of the zodiac, and its ability to express its inherent nature.
+Accidental dignity refers to non-zodiac related factors that the planet is in.
+For example, if the planet is in a traditionally bad house (6th, 8th, or 12th) in the chart, if it is retrograde, aspected by malefic planet (Saturn or Mars), combust, or subject to various other factors, then it is considered an accidental debility and circumstantially hindered.

-Reception refers to how each planet in a horary question chart "view" or "receive'" each other, either favourably, unfavourably, or somewhere in between.
-If Mars is in Taurus, and Venus is in Scorpio, then each of the planets is in the sign the other planet rules.
-(Venus is ruler of Taurus, Mars of Scorpio.)
+Reception refers to how each planet in a horary question chart views, or "receives", another planet, either favourably, unfavourably, or somewhere in between.
+This is determined by the zodiacal placement of the planets in question.
+For example, if Mars is in Taurus, and Venus is in Scorpio, then each of the planets is in the sign the other planet rules.
 This is called mutual reception by rulership, and although each planet is in its detriment, it nevertheless receives the other planet favourably.
-In some horary questions, a thorough understanding of receptions (and the above example skims the surface of this topic) is required to delineate the interplay of how the various significators view each other what sort of attitudes are taking place in the area of the question.
+In some horary questions, reception is used to delineate if different factors involved in the question are able to "receive" or interact with each other.

+One factor of horary astrology is called the "radicality" of the chart.
+Some astrologers believe that they should avoid further judgment if a horary chart does not meet specific criteria.
+This rule is sometimes criticized by modern horary astrologers, such as John Frawley in his Horary Textbook, who states that the traditional rules of radicality should be ignored, while other astrologers continue to use them.